kevin-crook-ucb/ucb_w205_crook_supplement/2018_spring/synch_07.md

 Produced 42 messages.
 ```

+Previously, we used two methods to consume messages from the topic:
+* the kafka-console-consumer utility
+* the kafkacat utility

+Instead of using those utilities, we are going to use spark to consume the messages.

 In the spark container, run the python spark command line utility called pyspark:
 ```
 docker-compose exec spark pyspark